Cypriot Loukoumades~ Greek Doughnuts Recipe

 - Prepare the oil in a large pot.

 - To fry the loukoumades, make sure you have a glass of cold water with a spoon inside.
 Use 2 teaspoons of dough and drop into the oil.
-(I use 1 spoon with cold water, to prevent the dough from sticking on the spoon.)
+(I use 1 spoon with water, to prevent the dough from sticking on the spoon.)
 Be very careful with this step so you don’t get hot oil on you.

 - Prepare the syrup.
 In a medium pot, add all ingredients over medium heat.
 Simmer for ten minutes, then remove from heat.